Sufi Night Leaves Audience Spellbound At PNCA - UrduPoint

 As the evening progressed, acclaimed Sufi artist Ustad Shabih Sen took to the stage, delivering a soul-stirring performance in urdu, Persian and Punjabi languages that left the audience spellbound.

-The Sufi singer's enchanting voice, coupled with his skillful command over various musical mantras created a magical ambiance that transported the audience into a world of pure bliss.
+The Sufi singer's enchanting voice, coupled with his skillful command over various musical mantras created a magical ambience that transported the audience into a world of pure bliss.